mgibbs189/custom-field-suite/readme.txt

 4. The Tools area for migrating field groups

 == Changelog ==

+= 2.4.1 =
+* Security fix: ensure that only admins can import field groups (props James Golovich)

 = 2.4 =
 * Added Hyperlink field type (previously an add-on)